 Guess who finally bought a wig?
 Me!
 That’s who.
 But it’s not pink.
 Hah!

-I’ve been talking about trying a wig for at least a year and I finally went for it.
+I’ve been talking about wig shopping and trying a wig for at least a year and I finally went for it.
 In an effort to make a good choice, I did a ton of research and feel like I’ve now earned a PhD in wig knowledge.
 For those of you who are curious about wigs, this is what I learned before I bought.

 More People are Wearing Wigs Than You Might Guess

 Wigs, extensions, and toppers are becoming more and more commonplace.
 People talk about them openly and wear them without hesitation or secrecy — I’m thinking of Khloe Kardashian showing off her wig collection on social media, and Viola Davis’ character pulling off her wigs on How to Get Away With Murder, and Juliana Margulies talking about how she would pick out a new wig for each season of The Good Wife, or Mindy Kaling talking about the necessity of extensions in her book.

 But it’s not just celebrities.
 Regularly-scheduled blowouts and appointments for upkeeping color or roots take up lots of time — and they’re expensive.
 It turns out wig shopping can be an easier, more affordable, and less time-consuming option.